CogniFit

 A study published in Acta Psychologica showed that verbal instructions improve control over goal-oriented tasks more than inner speech.
 (5) Participants were given a set of written instructions and asked to read them either silently or out loud.
 When the subjects read the instructions out loud, both their concentration and their performance improved.

-“Much of this benefit appears to come from simply hearing oneself, as auditory commands seem to be better controllers of behaviour than written ones,” says Paloma Mari-Beffa, one of the study’s authors in an article published on The Conversation.
+Much of this benefit appears to come from simply hearing oneself, as auditory commands seem to be better controllers of behaviour than written ones,” says Paloma Mari-Beffa, one of the study’s authors in an article published on The Conversation.
 (6)

-Talking to yourself may seem strange, but as this study proves, it can help you focus on tasks and carry them out more efficiently.
+Talking to yourself may seem strange, but as this study proves, it can help you focus on tasks and carry them out more efficiently

-Talking to yourself improves search performance
+Is talking to yourself bad?
+Improves search performance

 So, if you were to deliberately use self-talk as a tool to focus your attention and make your brain work more efficiently, what else could you use it for?